awsdocs/aws-amplify-console-user-guide/doc_source/environment-variables.md

 **To connect a branch to an app**

-1. Sign in to the AWS Management Console and open the [Amplify Console](https://console.aws.amazon.com/amplify/)\.
+1. Sign in to the AWS Management Console and open the [Amplify console](https://console.aws.amazon.com/amplify/)\.

 1. The procedure for connecting a branch to an app varies depending on whether you are connecting a branch to a new app or an existing app\.
    + **Connecting a branch to a new app**

      1. When connecting a branch to a new app, in the **Configure build settings** step of the wizard, choose **Create new environment**, and enter the name of your backend environment\.
 The following screenshot shows the **Backend deployments** section of the Amplify console with **backend** entered for the backend environment name\.
-![\[Screenshot of the Backend deployments section in the Amplify Console.\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/amplify-newenvironment-1.png)
+![\[Screenshot of the Backend deployments section in the Amplify console.\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/amplify-newenvironment-1.png)

      1. Expand the **Advanced settings** section in the build settings configuration wizard and add environment variables for social sign\-in keys\.
 For example, **AMPLIFY\_FACEBOOK\_CLIENT\_SECRET** is a valid environment variable\.
-For the list of Amplify system environment variables that are available by default, see the table in [Amplify Console environment variables](#amplify-console-environment-variables)\.
+For the list of Amplify system environment variables that are available by default, see the table in [Amplify environment variables](#amplify-console-environment-variables)\.
    + **Connecting a branch to an existing app**

      1. If you are connecting a new branch to an existing app, set the social sign\-in environment variables before connecting the branch\.
 In the navigation pane, choose **App Settings**, **Environment variables**\.

      1. In the **Environment variables** section, choose **Manage variables**\.

      1. In the **Manage variables** section, for **Variable** \(key\), enter your client ID\.
 For **Value**, enter your client secret\.
-For the list of Amplify system environment variables that are available by default, see the table in [Amplify Console environment variables](#amplify-console-environment-variables)\.
+For the list of Amplify system environment variables that are available by default, see the table in [Amplify environment variables](#amplify-console-environment-variables)\.

 ## Frontend framework environment variables<a name="frontend-framework-environment-variables"></a>

-If you are developing your app with a frontend framework that supports its own environment variables, it is important to understand that these are not the same as the environment variables you configure in the Amplify Console\.
+If you are developing your app with a frontend framework that supports its own environment variables, it is important to understand that these are not the same as the environment variables you configure in the Amplify console\.
 For example, React \(prefixed REACT\_APP\) and Gatsby \(prefixed GATSBY\), enable you to create runtime environment variables that those frameworks automatically bundle into your frontend production build\.
 To understand the effects of using these environment variables to store values, refer to the documentation for the frontend framework you are using\.

 Storing sensitive values, such as API keys, inside these frontend framework prefixed environment variables is not a best practice and is highly discouraged\.
-For an example of using the Amplify Console's build time environment variables for this purpose, see [Access environment variables](#access-env-vars)\.
+For an example of using Amplify's build time environment variables for this purpose, see [Access environment variables](#access-env-vars)\.

-## Amplify Console environment variables<a name="amplify-console-environment-variables"></a>
+## Amplify environment variables<a name="amplify-console-environment-variables"></a>

-You can use the following environment variables that are accessible by default within the Amplify Console\.
+You can use the following environment variables that are accessible by default within the Amplify console\.

 ****